Genusbiz/docs/developers/defining the application model/action orchestration/actions/effects/import data.md

 Then do the following:

 *   In the **File Format** box, select the format for the input data file.
-*   If the file format is XML File, validation of the XML data is enabled by default.
-To disable validation, click to clear the **Validate XML Data** check box.
+*   If the selected format is Text File, in the **Encoding** box, select the character encoding used by the text file.
-*   If a file or folder does not exists, choose if you want to ignore and continue execution of succeeding actions, or if the execution of succeeding actions should be aborted.
-If you choose to abort, the effect will report an error.
+*   Choose how to handle that the file or folder does not exist.
+If you choose to abort execution of succeeding actions, the effect throws an exception of type *On File not Found* or *On Path not Found*.
 *   In the **Data Source** box, select the data source to import data into.
 *   If you are importing unformatted text, in the **Field** box, select a field to import data into.